UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

        embedded in the HTML for the entity.
 *  For keys that resolve in the `DataCrate JSON-LD Context` to a URI, indicate this (the simplest way is to link the key to its definition.
-*  For external URIs values provivde a link.
+*  For external URI values, provide a link.

 An example implementation can be found in the [CalcyteJS] tool.